-A 35-year-old female patient presented to the Emergency Department with a chief complaint of pain, swelling and redness of the right thigh for the past 3 days.
-She gives a history of long-distance travel via a non-stop flight from Sydney to New York.
+A 35-year-old female presented to the Emergency Department with a chief complaint of pain, swelling and redness of the right thigh for the past 3 days.
+She gave a history of travel via a non-stop flight from Sydney to New York.
 She is currently also taking OCs.
-On inspection, it was observed that her right thigh is slightly erythematous, and the girth is significantly increased as compared to the left side at the same level.
-The thigh is also warm to touch.
-A POCUS exam was performed bilaterally.
-The view below shows a still image without compression at the level of the right saphenofemoral junction.
-Mickey mouse sign was elicited.
-The video on the right shows the view obtained during adequate compression at the right SFJ.
-What is the correct diagnosis?
+On inspection, it was observed that her right thigh is erythematous, and the girth is significantly increased as compared to the left side at the same level.
+The thigh was also warm to touch.
+A POCUS 2-zone compression test was performed bilaterally to assess for DVT.
+The two images below were obtained with and without compression at the level of the right saphenofemoral junction (SFJ).

-There is a clot seen only in the right common femoral vein.
-The right common femoral vein is not fully compressible.
-However, the right greater saphenous vein is fully compressible.
+C. Thrombus in the right common femoral vein and the right greater saphenous vein

 Answer: A, Thrombus in the right common femoral vein